Milan is like a well-tailored suit: understated at first but striking at a second glance.

 And, as home to many national treasures — from La Scala and the Sforza Castle to Da Vinci’s Last Supper and the Duomo — it’s well worth a visit.

 Why Travel To Milan?

-Milan got flooded with the global spotlight in 2015 when it played host to the World Expo (a sort of modern day "world fair") and nearly 20 million people visited.
-That meant that Milan went into modernization high gear with all sorts of urban renewal projects (from revialization of the Darsena to the Isola area), opening of new businesses, and it's resulted in a creative energy that shows the best of what Italy is right now.
+Milan got flooded with the global spotlight in 2015 when it played host to the World Expo (a sort of modern-day “world fair”) and nearly 20 million people visited.
+That meant that Milan went into modernization high gear with all sorts of urban renewal projects (from the revitalization of the Darsena to the Isola area), the opening of new businesses, and it’s resulted in creative energy that shows the best of what Italy is right now.

 How Many Days In Milan Is Enough?